 Plans should articulate clear governance frameworks and roles with procedures for reporting to relevant internal or external stakeholders, such as regulators and competent authorities.

 Your plan should also set out a comprehensive range of containment, eradication and recovery strategies, specifying how and when they should be used.

-Your organisation should be able to describe its own state of readiness, using

-	any criteria or expected standards from regulators or competent authorities, or

-	from your internal governance arrangements, where appropriate.
+Your organisation should be able to describe its own state of readiness, using any criteria or expected standards from regulators or competent authorities, or from your internal governance arrangements, where appropriate.

-	In order to report coherently on incidents when required, your plan should set

-	out reporting thresholds (i.e. what does and does not need to be reported) and

-	standards (i.e. the level of detail that should be reported) and should set out
+In order to report coherently on incidents when required, your plan should set out reporting thresholds (i.e. what does and does not need to be reported) and standards (i.e. the level of detail that should be reported) and which authorities to report to.

-	how and when to report on incidents and to whom.

-	More detailed guidance on developing an incident response plan, and the

-	underlying capability to implement it, can be found in Section 2 of the NIST

-	Computer Security Incident Handling Guide, Part 4 of CREST Cyber Security

-	Incident Response Guide or the Prepare section of ISO 27035.
+More detailed guidance on developing an incident response plan, and the underlying capability to implement it, can be found in Section 2 of the NIST Computer Security Incident Handling Guide, Part 4 of CREST Cyber Security Incident Response Guide or the Prepare section of ISO 27035.

 Your organisation's security monitoring function should be capable of alerting with enough detail for a response team to triage and determine the most appropriate response, which might be to investigate further, to take predetermined action, or to take no action.
 Eventualities not covered in the plan should be dealt with by risk-based decisions, taking account of factors like potential disruption, cost-effectiveness of response and the need for evidence preservation.

 The resilience measures your organisation has in place should support incident response (see B5 Resilient Networks and Systems).